top of page

 The NSW Rail Museum at Thirlmere will remain the hub of the Loop Line, with all services originating from and returning to Thirlmere.

-The extension will attract more visitors to the region and provide opportunities for local businesses to cater for the anticipated increase in the longer term.
+The extension will attract more visitors to the region and provide opportunities for local businesses in the longer term.

-In addition, the extension of the Loop Line opens opportunities for Transport Heritage NSW to support future local events through the presence of heritage trains at stations along the line, including Picton, Buxton, Hill Top and Colo Vale.
+In addition, the extension of the Loop Line opens opportunities for THNSW to support future local events through the presence of heritage trains at stations along the line, including at Buxton, Hill Top and Colo Vale.

 Why isn’t the line being extended to Mittagong?

-While the feasibility study will assess all options, no funding is currently committed to reactivating the remaining non-operational section of the line between Colo Vale and Mittagong.
+While the feasibility study assessed potential options, reinstating this section of the line is more complex and costly and no funding is currently committed to reactivating this remaining non-operational section of the line.

 Will the line be used for regular passenger or freight trains?

-No. The Loop Line Upgrade Project is focused on upgrading the heritage rail line from Picton to Colo Vale for the exclusive use of heritage trains and associated operations.
+No. The Loop Line Upgrade Project is focused on upgrading the heritage rail line between Picton and Colo Vale for the exclusive use of heritage trains and associated operations.

 Engineering specifications for freight or other rail traffic have not been factored into the project and therefore eliminate the potential for use by commercial operators.